Something Wicked This Way Comes (film): Accolades

 The film won the 1984 Saturn Award for Best Fantasy Film and Saturn Award for Best Writing, and was nominated for five others, including best music for James Horner and best supporting actor for Jonathan Pryce.
 It was also nominated for the Hugo Award for Best Dramatic Presentation and Grand Jury Prize at the Avoriaz Fantastic Film Festival.

 Home media

-The film was released by Walt Disney Studios Home Entertainment on Blu-ray for the first time on September 07, 2021, as a Disney Movie Club exclusive, which has since closed and therefore this is out of print.
+The film was released by Walt Disney Studios Home Entertainment on Blu-ray for the first time on September 07, 2021, as a Disney Movie Club exclusive, which has since closed and therefore is out of print.

-The film is noticeably absent from streaming on Disney+ and UK film database 'tv-films.co.uk' has no record of the film being shown in the UK on TV.

-On October 3, 2025, it was made available to stream on Disney+, making it the first time the movie has been available on any streaming service.
+On October 3, 2025, it was made available to stream on Disney+ in the US, making it the first time the movie has been available on any streaming service.
+It is still unavailable in the UK/Europe.

 Remake

 In 2014, Disney announced a remake of Something Wicked This Way Comes with Seth Grahame-Smith writing the script, making his directorial debut, and producing with David Katzenberg from their producing banner KatzSmith Productions.
 Reportedly, Grahame-Smith wanted to focus mostly on Ray Bradbury's source material from the book.